nraufu/my-diary/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/602f0efa0ea32d017ac8/maintainability)](https://codeclimate.com/github/nraufu/my-diary/maintainability)

 # MyDiary
 MyDiary is an online journal where users can pen down their thoughts and feelings.
+A user create an account and Enter  a space he will be able to keep his daily thoughts and stories.

 # Features